 To accomplish the goal, an organizational change management (OCM) plan, which includes OCM communications, sponsorship, coaching, training, and resistance management.
-The OCM Plan is a subsidiary plan to this document and will be in this project folder (Add location of final plan on WPC).
+The OCM Plan is a subsidiary plan to this document and will be in (in development, will be posted under "deliverables" on the WPC Project Page when approved- tentatively August 2022).
 The following activities will support the development of a structured change management approach:

-- An assessment of the change and its impact on the organization - An assessment of the organization's readiness for change - An assessment of the strength of the sponsorship coalition - An assessment of the risks and impact on successful adoption - Focus on using ADKAR throughout project and ensure project team knows and understands importance of ADKAR - Feedback processes have been established to gather information from employees to determine how effectively the change is being adopted. - Resistance to change is managed effectively and change successes are celebrated, both in private and in public.
+- An assessment of the change and its impact on the organization - An assessment of the organization's readiness for change - An assessment of the strength of the sponsorship coalition

+- An assessment of the risks and impact on successful adoption - Focus on using ADKAR throughout project and ensure project team knows and understands importance of ADKAR - Feedback processes have been established to gather information from employees to determine how effectively the change is being adopted. - Resistance to change is managed effectively and change successes are celebrated, both in private and in public.